cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

 1. From the **New** blade, search Azure Marketplace for **Azure File Sync**.

-1. Use the list of search results to navigate to the **Deploy Storage Sync** blade.
+1. Use the list of search results to navigate to the **Deploy Azure File Sync** blade.

-1. From the **Deploy Storage Sync** blade, create a Storage Sync Service with the following settings:
+1. From the **Deploy Azure File Sync** blade, create a Storage Sync Service with the following settings:

     - Name: **az1000202b-ss**